HomeCampingCampfireHow To Start A Fire With Sticks – 3 Primitive Methods That Work

 • Firewood

-You’re effectively doing the exact same thing, just in a slightly different way, using a few additional tools.
+You’re effectively doing the exact same thing as the hand drill method, just in a slightly different way and using a few additional tools.

 To create your fire bow, you’ll need a curved, almost C shaped stick.
 Ideally, you want it to be a bit thicker than the other stick you’re using.

-For your bearing block, you’ll need a small, thick block of wood with a hole drilled into it where your stick can sit comfortably.
+For your bearing block, you need a small, thick block of wood with a hole drilled into it where your stick can sit comfortably.

 Step 2: Start Drilling